modio/modio-haxe-legacy/README.md

-This project is an unofficial [Haxe wrapper](https://apps.mod.io/haxe-wrapper) of the [mod.io SDK](https://apps.mod.io/sdk) available on [Github](https://sdk.mod.io).
+This project is a [Haxe wrapper](https://apps.mod.io/haxe-wrapper) of the [mod.io SDK](https://apps.mod.io/sdk) available on [Github](https://sdk.mod.io).
 It's currently compatible with Windows 32 bits, Linux 64 bits, and Mac OS.
-The wrapper is not 100% complete but it's ready to offer fundamental mods functionality.
+The wrapper still does not cover all the functionality the SDK provides yet but it's ready to offer fundamental mods support for your games.
 The mod.io's [getting started guide](https://apps.mod.io/guides/getting-started) is a good place to start if you are completely new to [mod.io](https://mod.io/) and it's [API](https://docs.mod.io/#getting-started).

-# Precompiled Binaries
+# Getting started

 Instead of building the wrapper yourself, you can download precompiled binares on the [releases tab](https://github.com/Turupawn/modioHaxe/releases/).
-Each release ships the following:
+Once you have done that, follow this steps:
-* The `Libs/` directory, place the corresponing `.dll`, `.so` or `.dylib` next to your executable.
+1. Place the corresponing `.dll`, `.so` or `.dylib` next to your executable.
+They are located in the `Libs/` directory.
-* The `NDLLs/` directory, again, place the corresponding `.ndll` next to your executable.
+2. Again, place the corresponding `.ndll` next to your executable.
+They are located in the `NDLLs/` directory.
-* The `ModioWrapper.hx` file, import it in your Haxe project/
+3. Import the `ModioWrapper.hx` file it in your Haxe project.

 Once this is done, you can call all the static functions under the `ModioWrapper` class.
 See the [Main.hx](https://github.com/Turupawn/modioHaxe/blob/master/src/Main.hx) example for details and the [wiki](https://github.com/Turupawn/modioHaxe/wiki) for the list of implemented functions so far.